paulyoder/angular-bootstrap-show-errors/README.md

-Angular Bootstrap Show Errors
+Angular Bootstrap Show Validation
 =============================

-An Angular directive for Bootstrap 3 that intelligently applies the 'has-error' class to invalid form fields.
+An Angular directive for Bootstrap 3 that intelligently applies the 'has-error' and 'has-success' classes to validated form fields.

 See the [Bootstrap Form Validation Done Right in AngularJS](http://blog.yodersolutions.com/bootstrap-form-validation-done-right-in-angularjs?utm_source=github&utm_medium=readme&utm_campaign=code) blog post to read about the benefits of using this directive.

+My fork includes setting the 'has-success' class.
+Everything else works just like the original code

 Installation
 ---
 With Bower

-    bower install angular-bootstrap-show-errors
+    bower install angular-bootstrap-show-validation

 Manually